Preparation for Installing Humio

 NO_AUTH

-are no access restrictions at all — anyone with access to the
+restrictions at all — anyone with access to the system can do

 Configuration for different login options.

-Incidentally, if you only want to experiment with Humio, you can probably skip this documentation page.
+Incidentally, if you only want to experiment with LogScale, you can probably skip this documentation page.

 Increase Open File Limit

-For production usage, Humio needs to be able to keep a lot of files open for sockets and actual files from the file system.
-The default limits on Unix systems are typically too low for any significant amount of data and concurrents users.
+For production usage, LogScale needs to be able to keep a lot of files open for sockets and actual files from the file system.
+The default limits on Unix systems are typically too low for any significant amount of data and concurrent users.

 You can verify the actual limits for the process using: